jfceklosky/acsi2stm-alt-hardware/README.md

 # acsi2stm-alt-idc20
-Alternate PCB design for acsi2stm using IDC-20
+Alternate PCB design for the acsi2stm using IDC-20